May 24, 2025

 • Develop a comprehensive procurement strategy: Involve procurement early during project planning to identify opportunities and risks before they impact execution.
 Define which procurement methods to use for different project components based on risk profiles, market conditions, and project requirements.

-• Use technology and software solutions: Modern procurement platforms centralize information, automate routine tasks, and provide real-time visibility into procurement status.
+• Use technology and software solutions: Modern procurement software solutions centralize information, automate routine tasks, and provide real-time visibility into procurement status.
 E-procurement systems streamline supplier communication, bid management, and order processing while creating digital audit trails.

 • Standardize processes and documentation: This reduces errors and improves consistency across projects.
 Well-designed procurement templates for RFPs, contracts, and purchase orders ensure you capture all necessary information while reducing preparation time.